sameersbn/docker-redmine/README.md

 ```

 Now whenever the image is started the `post-install.sh` script will be executed and the required cron job will be installed.

+If you need to install additional packages to satisfy a plugins dependencies then install such packages using the `pre-install.sh` script.

 Previously this image packaged a couple of plugins by default.
 Existing users would notice that those plugins are no longer available.
 If you want them back, follow these instructions: